Ananyakp-code/health-brand-product-analytics/README.md

 This project simulates a real-world product analytics case study for a Direct-to-Consumer (D2C) health and wellness brand .
 The objective is to analyze customer behavior, acquisition channels, retention, and revenue to identify growth opportunities.

-This project demonstrates practical product analytics skills using SQL, Excel, and dashboarding tools.
+This project demonstrates practical product analytics skills using SQL, Excel.

 ---